Musculoskeletal Tumors

 SPECIALIST.
 SARCOMAS AREA

-What is a musculoskeletal tumor?
+What is a musculoskeletal tumour?

-A bone tumor is an abnormal proliferation of cells of a certain strain within a bone.
-They are divided into 2 groups: malignant or benign, according to their ability to spread (metastasize) to other organs and tissues.
+A musculoskeletal tumour is a growth of cancer cells in bone or muscle tissue.
+A bone tumour is an abnormal proliferation of cells of a particular strain within a bone.
+They are divided into 2 groups: malignant or benign, depending on their ability to spread (metastasise) to other organs and tissues.

 A PERSONALIZED MEDICINE